 Another popular destination is the Blue Lagoon but I didn’t feel the need to go there.
 You can have the experience of bathing in hot springs also in other places – like Landmannalaugar, for much cheaper (although not as good looking, I guess).

 You can check one of many organized tours for some challenging adventures with specialized guides and tours.

 What should I take?

 Packing for Icelandic hiking adventure is not that much different from any other shoulder season solo trip.
 Make sure you have layers - it can be warm if you are lucky but you should rather think of October-November style of clothing.
 Even if it feels warm when you hike, the moment you stop it can get cold very fast.
 That's why it's crucial to not wear cotton and merino is probably your best option.

 It can rain a lot in Iceland and it's far from a pleasant summer storm.
-Have your waterproofs ready - I was glad I had my rain pants with me, as well as waterproof mittens.
+Have your waterproofs ready - I was glad I had my rain pants with me, as well as waterproof mittens, similar to these by REI.
 No weather was slowing me down!